ConnectedLib/course-in-a-box/modules/civic-engagement/_posts/2001-01-01-core-concepts.md

 ### Deliberate

 Civic engagement activities go deeper than community service projects, and emphasize working on the causes of issues rather than only their symptoms.
 For instance, why is food security an issue for people in the community?
-A civic engagement program builds on people’s interest in hunger (e.g. volunteering at soup kitchen) to identify the underlying reasons, imagine a community where hunger was eliminated, and develop programs to achieve that end goal.
+A civic engagement program builds on people’s interest in hunger (e.g. volunteering at soup kitchen) to identify the underlying reasons, imagine a community where hunger were eliminated, and develop programs to achieve that end goal.
 </div>